You want your work to make a positive impact on people and your community. We’ll help you get where you’re going.

 Courses in Charlotte

-Inspired by a Christian worldview, our clinical mental health counseling Master’s degree program is designed to prepare you to be an agent of social justice in your community and an effective spokesperson for positive transformation in as little as three years.
+Inspired by a Christian worldview, our Clinical Mental Health Counseling master’s degree program is designed to prepare you to work as a mental health counselor and become an agent of social justice in your community as well as an effective spokesperson for positive transformation.
+And we can do it in as little as three years.

 - Professional Orientation to Counseling